simone-viozzi/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 [#TODO dummy example 2]

 In the previous example we started the container passing some test data to it, in this example we will extend this part.

+There are two metod to pass data inside the script, the `hyperparameters` and `environment`.
+Both are python dict passesed as argument to `sagemaker.estimator.Estimator` in the notebook.

+In our case

 - - -